Bruce Keogh: Controversies

-In 2012 Keogh was asked by Jeremy Hunt, Secretary of State for Health, to reassure him that there had been adequate clinical consultation on proposals to reconfigure services in south London.
-In a letter to Hunt Keogh concluded that there had been adequate clinical consultation, but he also included a warning about closing Lewisham A&E. His advice was seen by some as an intervention to protect and prevent the closure of Lewisham A&E and by others as the opposite.
-Much debate centred around a projection regarding the number of lives that might be saved, a calculation of unknown origin – attributed by some to Keogh and by others to work conducted by the London Clinical Senate.
+In 2012, Keogh was asked by Jeremy Hunt, Secretary of State for Health, to reassure him that there had been adequate clinical consultation on proposals to reconfigure services in south London.
+In a letter to Hunt, Keogh concluded that there had been adequate clinical consultation, but he also included a warning about closing Lewisham A&E. His advice was seen by some as an intervention to protect and prevent the closure of Lewisham A&E and by others as the opposite.
+Much debate centred on a projection regarding the number of lives that might be saved, a calculation of unknown origin – attributed by some to Keogh and by others to work conducted by the London Clinical Senate.

-In 2013 Keogh provoked the suspension of children's heart surgery in Leeds just before the Easter weekend, based on evidence from Professor Roger Boyle, the former national heart czar and director of the National Institute for Cardiovascular Outcomes Research, that the mortality rate was 2.75 times higher than might be expected for their practice.
+In 2013, Keogh provoked the suspension of children's heart surgery in Leeds just before the Easter weekend, based on evidence from Professor Roger Boyle, the former national heart czar and director of the National Institute for Cardiovascular Outcomes Research, that the mortality rate was 2.75 times higher than might be expected for their practice.
 Keogh was also concerned that one consultant surgeon was suspended from operating, that the senior consultant was on holiday and that the remaining surgeons were locums.
 The hospital could not contradict the mortality figures, so he suggested suspending surgery till the full facts could be verified.
-It subsequently turned out that Leeds had submitted poor data, 20 times more missing data than any other unit in the country, despite the fact that one of their cardiologists ran the national registry.
-After Leeds had submitted accurate and complete data, analysis showed that although they still had the highest mortality in the country they were within normal statistical boundaries.
+It subsequently turned out that Leeds had submitted poor data, twenty times more missing data than any other unit in the country, despite the fact that one of the cardiologists ran the national registry.
+After Leeds had submitted accurate and complete data, analysis showed that, although they still had the highest mortality in the country, they were within normal statistical boundaries.
 His intervention was widely regarded as sensible and preemptory given the evidence, but some thought it precipitous.
 Keogh remained unrepentant, arguing he would rather be remembered for preventing an avoidable disaster and embedding the "precautionary principle" in NHS safety culture, than responsible for not acting on reasonable doubt.
-He cited examples of "prevarication" at Bristol in the 1990s and Mid Stafforshire in the 2000s when some people argued over data while other people were harmed.
+He cited examples of "prevarication" at Bristol in the 1990s and Mid Staffordshire in the 2000s when some people argued over data while other people were harmed.

-In 2014 he told the Parliamentary Health Select Committee that there was "extreme skepticism" in the NHS that the £1.6 billion of NHS money being transferred to local government as the Better Care Fund would be used for the benefit of NHS patients.
+In 2014, he told the Parliamentary Health Select Committee that there was "extreme scepticism" in the NHS that the £1.6 billion of NHS money being transferred to local government as the Better Care Fund would be used for the benefit of NHS patients.
 He expressed concern that it would "be used for filling in potholes" as local councils grappled with their priorities and funding cuts.
 The remark attracted opprobrium from local government and support in equal measure from NHS commentators.